 “How long were you waiting outside the door?”

 Jack and I tuck in together.
-I’m out before my head hit the pillow.
+I am out before my head hits the pillow.

-I think it is relief from removing the threat to his sexuality, then I realize, he’s just happy for us.
+I think it is relief from removing the threat to his sexuality.
+Then, I realize he is just happy for us.

 Finals begin on Wednesday.
 Jack has a schedule for everyone to jointly review the course material which the professors announced will be on the final.
 He takes me aside and lays down the law.
 “No interrupting our studies with your non sequitur contrarian opinions.”